ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-usbands!
-—Once a Week.

-Lire.—[Mrs. H. A. Deming of San Francisco
+Mrs. H. A. Deming of San Francisco
 is said to have occupied a year in hunting up and
 fitting together the following thirty-eight lines
 from thirty-eight English poets.
 ‘The names of